Yashwanth030/GreenScan/README.md

-# Green Scan [ AI crop disease prediction and management]
+# Green Scan [ AI crop disease prediction and management ]

-AI crop disease prediction and management is a plant disease detection application that leverages deep learning techniques.
+Green Scan is a plant disease detection application that leverages deep learning techniques.
 The application uses TensorFlow's MobileNetV2 model to identify plant diseases from leaf images.
 It also integrates with MongoDB for data storage.

 ## Features
 - Upload leaf images to detect plant diseases.